SRvSaha/CoWinVaccineSlotFinder/README.md

     "MinimumVaccineAvailability": 1,
     "VaccineType": "", // Blank Implies Any VaccineType: COVISHIELD OR COVAXIN OR SPUTNIK V; Default is any type of Vaccine "DoseType": 1,
-    "VaccineFeeType": "Free", // Blank Implies Any VaccineFeeType: Free or Paid; Default is Free
+    "VaccineFeeType": "", // Blank Implies Any VaccineFeeType: Free or Paid; Default is Free
+    "SlotPreference": "Last", // Preference of Slot of Booking, use either First or Last or Random; Default is Last (due to higher changes of getting the slot)
     "IsSearchToBeDoneForVaccinationCentreName": false, // Set this is true if you want to search for specific Centres within your PINCode/District
-    "VaccinationCentreNames": [
-      "REPLACE_ME_WITH_YOUR_VACCINATION_CENTER_NAME_1",
+    "VaccinationCentreNames": [ // Don't change me if you are not setting IsSearchToBeDoneForVaccinationCentreName as true "REPLACE_ME_WITH_YOUR_VACCINATION_CENTER_NAME_1",
       "REPLACE_ME_WITH_YOUR_VACCINATION_CENTER_NAME_2"
     ], // You need to put the exact names of the Vaccination Centres for which you want to search.
 You'll get that from CoWIN Portal